Visiting someone at the end of their life during coronavirus

 If you aren’t able to visit

-It may not be possible for you to visit your loved one.
-For example, there may be local restrictions in place, or if they are staying in a hospital, hospice or care home, there may be a limit on visitors.
+Sometimes, it may not be possible for you to visit your loved one.
+For example, you may not be able to travel to their home, or if they are in a hospital, hospice or care home, there may be restrictions or a limit on visitors.

 If someone close to you is dying, this will be an emotional and upsetting time.
 If it’s not possible to visit your loved one in the last days of their life, this will probably make these feelings worse.
 There are ways that may help you feel connected to each other, even if you can’t see them in person.